 \subsubsection{Second-order $2Z$-class Hamiltonian without chiral symmetry}

-So far we have constructed Hamiltonians for two classes (one real and one complex) in each spatial dimension, where the second-order topology stems from the hybridization of a 1D winding topology and a 1st-order $Z$-type topology of the effective Hamiltonian $H_2(\mathbf{k}_{1,\parallel})$ in the same symmetry class but with one spatial dimension less than the total system.
-Based on the standard AZ classification, there is another class with 1st-order topology characterized by $2Z$ invariant in every spatial dimension \cite{Ryu_2010}, which can also be used to build higher-order topological phases.
+So far, we have constructed Hamiltonians for two classes (one real and one complex) in each spatial dimension, where the second-order topology stems from the hybridization of a 1D winding topology and a first-order $Z$-type topology of the effective Hamiltonian $H_2(\mathbf{k}_{1,\parallel})$ in the same symmetry class but with one spatial dimension less than the total system.
+Based on the standard AZ classification, there is another class with 1st-order topology characterized by a $2Z$ invariant in every spatial dimension \cite{Ryu_2010}, which can also be used to build HOTPs.

 To construct such a second-order $2Z$-class Hamiltonian in the absence of chiral symmetry, we replace four terms of the gapless Hamiltonian of Eq.~\eqref{gapless}, $k_{\alpha}\Gamma_{2n+1}^{\alpha}$ with $\alpha=1,2,3,5$, with two mass terms $-im_1\Pi_{\alpha=1}^{3}\Gamma_{2n+1}^{\alpha}$ and $m_{2}\Gamma_{2n+1}^{5}$, and obtain a gapped $(2p-3)$D Hamiltonian $H^{({\uppercase\expandafter{\romannumeral3}})}(\mathbf{k})=H^{({\uppercase\expandafter{\romannumeral3}})}_1(\mathbf{k}) +H^{({\uppercase\expandafter{\romannumeral3}})}_2(\mathbf{k}_{1,\parallel})$, with